jaredpalmer/formik/docs/tutorial.md

 6. Add a file named `index.js` in the `src/` folder with [this JS code](https://codesandbox.io/s/formik-v2-tutorial-start-s04yr?file=/src/index.js:0-759).

-Now if you run `npm start` in the project folder and open `http://localhost:3000` in the browser.
+Now run `npm start` in the project folder and open `http://localhost:3000` in the browser.
 You should see an email input and a submit button.

 We recommend following [these instructions](https://babeljs.io/docs/editors/) to configure syntax highlighting for your editor.